lgbouma/cpv/drivers/HOWTO.md

 _7_ To reduce WINERED spectra
 _8_ For getting all the QLP data and their Gaia xmatch _9_ To search for transiting planets
+_10_ To collect and homogenize all known TESS + literature CPVs

 ----------
 _0_ To get all 2-minute SPOC data, and to xmatch against Gaia